UC Davis Alzheimer’s Disease Research Center Brain Donation Program

 Donating brain tissue will contribute to finding better treatment options for Alzheimer’s disease and related dementias.
 Each brain gives enough tissue to run hundreds of research studies.
-Brain donation allows patients and their loved ones to provide a gift of hope to future generations for anyone who has or may develop Alzheimer’s disease or related dementias.
+Brain donation allows potential donors and their loved ones to provide a gift of hope to future generations for anyone who has or may develop Alzheimer’s disease or related dementias.

 Alzheimer’s disease progresses differently in each person, so it is significant to receive brain tissue from individuals across different ethnicities.
 For example, the disease affects African Americans and Latinos at a higher rate than Caucasians.
 Participation for brain autopsy is lower among African Americans and Latinos as they are still underrepresented in research.
 Receiving brain tissue from underserved populations will help researchers identify unique factors that are associated with Alzheimer’s and related dementias.

 Who can participate in the program?

 Participants are enrolled through the UC Davis Alzheimer’s Disease Center’s longitudinal research program.

 How can I become a participant in the program?

 Participation in the Alzheimer’s Disease Center’s longitudinal research program entails an annual diagnostic evaluation, cognitive assessment, brain imaging, and other measurement tools.
 The collection of this data combined with the brain donation enables researchers to learn more about the progression of the disease and develop new prevention and treatment therapies.
 Please contact either the UC Davis Alzheimer’s Disease Center in Sacramento at 916-734-5496 or Walnut Creek at 925-357-6515 to learn more.

 How is the brain donation process performed?